-The River Management Plan (RMP) established a carrying capacity (in essence a daily boater capacity) system with a dual focus.
-The system has two indicators, or ways the number of daily boaters are measured.
-For each indicator, there is a standard or threshold.
-If river use exceeds either threshold twice in one season, the RMP requires the County to institute appropriate measures so that river use no longer exceeds the thresholds.
+B. Figure 1.
+Annual River Use 1992 - 2011Carrying Capacity Indicators threshold twice in one season, the RMP requires the County to institute appropriate measures so that river use no longer exceeds the thresholds.
 This section provides a synopsis of the monitoring of the two indicators required by the RMP and its mitigation monitoring plan.
-Additional information on carrying capacity monitoring during 2009 can be found in Element 4-Monitoring and Reporting Programs on page 16.
+Additional information on carrying capacity monitoring during 2011 can be found in Element 4- Monitoring and Reporting Programs on page 16.
 A detailed description of the carrying capacity system can be found in the RMP document in Section 5, South Fork Carrying Capacity (pgs.
 5-3 and 5-4), and in Element 7, Carrying Capacity Exceedance Actions and Implementation (pgs 6-28 to 6-31).